tapoban123/My-Personal-Projects/Contacts Manager/README.md

 * **Please download the .png file provided along with the .py file and save both the files in the same folder/directory.**
 * **Please download the required modules for running the program(Only one module needs to be downloaded externally, other modules/libraries are in-built in python)**

-### Note: Please download the Pillow module using the following command in the command prompt,
+### Note: You may download the Pillow module using the following command in the command prompt,
 *pip install pillow*